GSA/digitalgov.gov/content/services/dap/add-your-site-dap.md

 With either option (centrally or locally hosted), the Government-Wide Digital Analytics Program website traffic data is being filtered into its own separate Google Analytics account, and should cause no change in your independent Google Analytics account metrics.

 If you have any questions, please email us at [dap@support.digitalgov.gov](mailto:dap@support.digitalgov.gov).
 We’d be happy to assist.

-## Appropriate Placement of the DAP Script Tag

-The Digital Analytics Program JavaScript code is intended to be implemented on public-facing federal government web pages.
-In this sense, public-facing web pages are defined as those that can be accessed without any authentication or login, and are not part of an otherwise "privileged session."

-As such, the DAP script tag should not be placed on pages visited during logged-in sessions.
-Notably, other seemingly “public” pages that can be accessed without authentication may also be part of _privileged sessions_; for example, a password reset page that is accessed by clicking a link in an email is not appropriate for DAP code because it assumes the visitor has the privilege of control over the email account used to provide the link.